 In terms of content, NIS 2 updates the provisions of the NIS Directive introduced in 2016 and defines minimum standards for the cyber security of critical infrastructures, including the development of risk management concepts, the introduction of emergency plans, the immediate reporting of security incidents and the establishment of protection concepts for securing supply chains.

 According to the original timetable, the EU member states had until October 18, 2024 to transpose the European NIS 2 provisions into national law.
 However, Germany will not be able to meet this deadline.
 Although the German government has drafted a bill (NIS-2 Implementation and Cyber Security Strengthening Act), the legislative process is behind schedule.
 As things currently stand, NIS 2 is therefore not expected to come into force in Germany before March 2025.
-However, there will most likely be no more changes to the content of the law.
-Companies should therefore not wait any longer to make their cyber security NIS 2-compliant.
+However, it should be noted that there are no transitional periods.
+Therefore, companies should immediately start checking the applicability of the NIS 2 Directive to their own business and – if necessary – implement the requirements in accordance with the new law.

 DORA: Uniform framework for IT security in the financial sector